wp-plugins/soundcloud-is-gold/readme.txt

 = I can't see my tracks? =

-*Have you entered your real username?
+* Have you entered your real username?
 Your username is what you see in your soundcloud url when you click your name in soundcloud or view public profile (e.g http://soundcloud.com/anna-chocola).
-*Bare in mind is that all tracks that are set as private on soundcloud won't appear.
+* Bare in mind is that all tracks that are set as private on soundcloud won't appear.

-= Can I request features? =

-Yes, you can.
-If asked nicely and the requests are sensibles, I almost always integrate them to new releases.

-= Can you help me? =

-Sometimes, I generaly keep a eye on my plugin's forums and website's comments.
-Bear in mind that I've got a full time job and a life, so I can't always help straight away.
+* Have you got other soundcloud plugin installed?
+That generally happen as you've been 'shopping around', disable them or even delete them and this if it works.

+= It's behaving strangely or working partially or I've check everything but it still doesn't work =

+Here's a simple method to track down incompatibilities with plugins and themes:

+* Disable all plugins
+* Enable 'soundcloud is gold' and check if it works (add a track to a post to be sure)
+* If it worked: enable the other plugins one by one and check if it breaks
+* If it didn't worked: enable the default Worpress theme and check if it works (add a track to a post to be sure).

+Remenber that even if a plugin is popular, most of the plugins are badly coded or the developer didn't follow Wordpress guidelines on plugin development.
+Therefor conflict happens.
+The method is useful not just for this plugin.

+= Can't play my tracks on my iphone, ipad or ipod? =

+Soundcloud doesn't currently give the possibility to developers to fall back to soundcloud html5 player if flash isn't installed or supported by the device.
+There are solutions but they are lengthy to implement and still  not very user friendly.
+But as soon as it's possible it will be implemented.

 = How can I use the shortcode manually? =